Schoolchildren delighted after Sir David Attenborough sends hand-written response to their letters

-David Attenborough surprises pupils at Hampshire primary school with a hand written note
+David Attenborough surprises pupils at Swanmore primary school with a hand written note

 ONE of the world’s most famous natural historians has surprised children at a primary school.

-Children from Swanmore Church of England Primary School have been overjoyed at a welcome surprise from Sir David Attenborough, who sent them a letter detailing what his favourite animal was.
+Children from Swanmore Church of England Primary School are overjoyed at a welcome letter from Sir David Attenborough, who sent them a letter detailing what his favourite nocturnal animal is.

-Year 1 students took part in writing to several naturalists as part of last term's project on night animals.
-One of those to be sent a letter was Sir David, and the children were delighted that a few weeks later a note came back to them, not only sent by the eminent zoologist, but also hand-written.
+Year 1 pupils wrote to several naturalists as part of last term's project on night animals.
+One of those to be sent a letter was Sir David, and the children were delighted that a few weeks later a handwritten note came back to them.

-They had been learning about nocturnal animals in their English classes and as part of the unit, the children were encouraged to write letters to different naturalists in order to apply their studies into real life context.
+They had been learning about nocturnal animals in their English classes and as part of the project, the children were encouraged to write letters to different naturalists in order to apply their studies to real life.

-Swanmore Primary School’s headteacher, John Paterson, said: ‘At the end of their of the project, they all wrote to three famous naturalists and they were interested in what their favourite nocturnal animals are, then David Attenborough sent that note back and they are obviously really excited.
+Swanmore Primary School’s headteacher, John Paterson, said: ‘At the end of their project, they all wrote to three famous naturalists and they were interested in what their favourite nocturnal animals are.
+Then David Attenborough sent that note back and they are obviously really excited.

-‘I think for young children, also shows that the people that they see on the television can still be communicated with in an appropriate way, so it is a really nice thing.
+‘I think for young children, it also shows that the people who they see on the television can still be communicated with in an appropriate way, so it is a really nice thing.

-Sir David Attenborough is one of the most famous naturalists in the world, and he is known for his programmes surrounding the natural environment which includes Our Planet, Frozen Planet and a Planet Earth.
+Sir David is one of the most famous naturalists in the world, and he is known for his programmes on the natural environment which include Our Planet, Frozen Planet and a Planet Earth.

 His full letter said: ‘Dear children of Year 1, thank you for your letter – my favourite nocturnal animal is a bat.
 Best wishes, David Attenborough.’